Netec-Mx/VSOSS/Prácticas/OS&S Lab 07 - Aplicación de la función Port Mirroring en los switches distribuidos/main.md

 <img src="./media/image1.png" style="width:6.5in;height:3.49375in"
 alt="A screenshot of a computer Description automatically generated" />

-Utilizar el usuario y contraseña que le proporcione su instructor
+Utilizar el usuario y contraseña que le proporcione su instructor.

 A manera de ejemplo